stormpath/stormpath-sdk-ruby/README.md

 ### Running

-Once properly configured, the tests can be run as the default
+Once properly configured, start the redis server with <code>redis-server</code> and the tests can be run as the default
-<code>Rake<code> task:
+<code>Rake</code> task:

 ```sh
 $ rake